 We come to the fourth step, where the developers focus on the specifications provided to code the application.
 Contrary to popular belief, this is not just an activity where the developer writes code all day to produce results.
 It must tie in with everything else: the specifications as already mentioned, the server infrastructure on which the software will run, the audience for the application, the users’ devices, and the constraints associated with these elements.
 And there is an important, but sadly underestimated, part of this engineering activity that we call “testing”.

 Coding and testing go hand in hand in the development of your tool.
-In fact, there is a whole category of so-called “tests” that go along with the code (and yes, it is also code!), in order to simulate the conditions of use of the application and verify that the application code produces the expected result.
-The developer runs these tests as he goes, and can thus check the quality of his work on a daily basis.
+In fact, there is a whole category of so-called “tests” that go along with the code (and, yes, it is also code!) to simulate the conditions of use of the application and verify that the application code produces the expected result.
+The developer runs these tests as he goes and can thus check the quality of his work daily.
 These are essentially (automated) integration tests.
-The other part is “human testing” which is also essential.
+The other part is “human testing”, which is also essential.

 - Identify the functionalities to develop for the module.